Old Hill: Notable people

 Old Hill is the birthplace of cricketer Eric Hollies and his father Billy Hollies, one of the last of the underarm bowlers in League cricket.
-Comedian/comic actress Josie Lawrence, star of Whose Line Is It Anyway? and EastEnders, and who has topped the bill in London's West End was also born here.
+Comedian/comic actress Josie Lawrence, star of Whose Line Is It Anyway? and EastEnders, who has also topped the bill in London's West End, was also born here.

 Places of worship

 Holy Trinity Parish Church stands at the junction of Lawrence Lane and Halesowen Road (the main street).
 The Grade II listed church building was completed circa 1875 and is built of snecked rock-faced red sandstone.
 The church was founded by a group of worshippers who preferred a more Protestant liturgy and evangelical style of worship than the High Church form practiced at St Luke's, Cradley Heath.

-Almost opposite the parish church on Halesowen Road are the Kingdom Hall of Jehova's Witnesses and the Old Hill Masjid, the latter occupying the former Zion's Hill Methodist Church Sunday School building.
+Almost opposite the parish church on Halesowen Road are the Kingdom Hall of Jehovah's Witnesses and the Old Hill Masjid, the latter occupying the former Zion's Hill Methodist Church Sunday School building.

 Our Lady of Lourdes Roman Catholic Church was founded in the 1920s in a disused button factory, utilised until a new church was built in the late 1970s.
 The new church was blessed by the Most Reverend Maurice Couve de Murville, Seventh Archbishop of Birmingham, on 13 October 1988 and was consecrated by the Right Reverend David McGough, Auxiliary Bishop of Birmingham, 1 November 2008.

 The Methodists meet at a building on the corner of Lawrence Lane and Clyde Street, built after several other congregations amalgamated.
 St James Wesleyan Reform Union church is on Highgate Street.

 Spring Meadow Baptist Church (or Chapel) was established in 1841, thus preceding Holy Trinity Parish Church, and greatly extended in 1864.
 A number of members and congregation from Spring Meadow left in 1902 to form the Ebenezer Strict Baptist Chapel, and opened a new church building on Station Road in 1904.